YH-15/UCI_HAR/CodeBook.md

 ## An independent tidy dataset
-NewData = a summary for each activity label and subject New_data.csv = a new file created to store the cleaned dataset
+NewData = a summary for each activity label and subject New_data.txt = a new file created to store the cleaned dataset